Skip to main content

 The player returned to the stadium that same night to be honored during the CFL game between the Hamilton Tiger-Cats and the B.C.
 Lions, receiving a standing ovation before the start of the second quarter.

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, El precioso homenaje de Canadá a Shai Gilgeous-Alexander